NASA-IMPACT/veda-data-pipelines/OPERATING.md

 ```

-### `events/`
+### `step_function_inputs/`

-The `events/` directory holds json files representing the step function inputs for initiating the discovery, ingest and publication workflows.
+The `step_function_inputs/` directory holds json files representing the step function inputs for initiating the discovery, ingest and publication workflows.
-Can either be a single event or a list of events.
+Can either be a single input event or a list of input events.

 Should follow the following format: